Jury weighs murder charges against Philadelphia abortion doctor

 Assistant District Attorney Edward Cameron said in his closing argument that witnesses testified that one of the aborted babies was breathing before its neck was cut, another made a whining sound and another moved its arms and legs.

-Gosnell’s lawyer argued that the doctor used the drug digoxin, which would have killed the fetuses, and any noise or movement would have been involuntary spasms.
+Gosnell’s lawyer argued the doctor used the drug digoxin that would have killed the fetuses, and any noise or movement would have been involuntary spasms.

 But prosecutors said Gosnell did not always use digoxin and that it did not always work properly.